Quantum Enigma

 The page numbers cited are from the revised paperback edition Oxford released in June 2008.

-If you email us questions at brucero@ucsc.edu, we may add them here.
-We will respond to all questions by email in any event.
+If you email us questions at brucero@ucsc.edu, we will almost surely respond.

 What is quantum mechanics?

 It’s the theory basic to all of physics, from atoms to black holes.
 String theory starts with quantum mechanics.
 One-third of our economy depends on devices based on quantum mechanics.
-Quantum mechanics also tells us weird things about our world, and maybe weird things about us.
+Quantum mechanics also tells weird things about our world–and maybe about us.

 Your books subtitle says, Physics Encounters Consciousness.
 How?